-Michael Waite from the Blood Bank of Delmarva will be our Master of Ceremonies once again and we will be announcing our keynote speaker at a future date.
+Michael Waite from the Blood Bank of Delmarva will be our Master of Ceremonies once again and Wilmington Mayor, Michael S. Purzycki will be joining us as our Keynote speaker.
 Funds raised at the event will support the operation of our Pathway of Hope program, a comprehensive case management program focused on decreasing intergenerational poverty.
 Join us as we enjoy delicious food and the company of Friends from The Salvation Army and Delaware's community.

 The Salvation Army, Delaware is tackling hunger every Saturday during the month of February with our Annual Souper Bowl.
 Join us as we taste an array of delectable soups for restaurants across the state.
 Events take place in Wilmington, Middletown, Dover and Rehoboth Beach.
 Admission is $15.00 (Children 12 and under eat for free) and includes all-you-can-eat soup and a souvenir mug painted by our Creative heARTS artists.
 Come enjoy the afternoon!
 There will be door prizes and other surprises at this popular Delaware event.

 Sponsors are invited to set up tables and bring a corporate soup.
 We invite friends and volunteers to collect food and donations at their own Super Bowl parties and then join us for soup and fun.
 Sponsor donations and funds raised go a long way to fill our empty